Research Centre of Bioinformatics

 Applied Mathematical Biology

-The group develops and applies mathematical models and methods to address open research questions in biology.
+The research group develops and applies mathematical models and methods to address open research questions in biology.
 Many methods use standard calculus, differential equations, machine learning and dynamical systems theory to describe and predict biological phenomena, such as for example, the relationship between codon bias and gene expression via the concept of translational efficiency, applied to codon optimization problems.
 Further interests lie in the exploration of cancer-immune system interactions and their predictive power for cancer immunotherapies as well as the population genetics of the early infection-phase of partially-recombining viruses.

 Teaching Activities